Alan Cumming

-On television, Cumming is best known for his role in the CBS series The Good Wife (2010–2016), for which he was nominated for three Primetime Emmy Awards, two Screen Actors Guild Awards, and two Golden Globe Awards.
-Cumming also starred in the CBS series Instinct (2018–2019), the Apple TV+ series Schmigadoon!
-(2021–2023) and presents the Peacock reality game show The Traitors.
-Cumming has written a novel, Tommy's Tale (2002), and two memoirs in 2014 and 2019.
+On television, Cumming was nominated for three Primetime Emmy Awards, two Screen Actors Guild Awards, and two Golden Globe Awards for his role in The Good Wife (2010–2016) and won six Emmys for hosting and executive producing the Peacock reality game show The Traitors (2023–present).
+Cumming also starred in the Apple TV+ series Schmigadoon!
+(2021–2023).
+Cumming has written a novel, Tommy's Tale (2002), and two memoirs, published in 2014 and 2019.

 Early life

 Cumming was born on 27 January 1965 in Aberfeldy, Perthshire, Scotland.
 His mother, Mary Darling, was an insurance company secretary and his father, Alex Cumming, was the head forester of Panmure Estate, which is located near Carnoustie, on the east coast of Scotland, and is where Cumming grew up.
 He has described the environment as "feudal".
 He has a brother, Tom, who is six years older, and a niece and two nephews.
 Cumming attended Monikie Primary School and Carnoustie High School.

 In his autobiography Not My Father's Son, Cumming describes the emotional and physical violence his father inflicted on him in his childhood.
 His mother found it impossible to obtain a divorce until she was financially independent.
 Cumming said that, after his early 20s, he did not have any communication with his father until just before the filming of his episode of the series Who Do You Think You Are?
 He then found out his father had believed that Cumming was not his biological son.
 Later, Cumming and his brother took DNA tests that proved they were indeed his biological children.

 Cumming said that his difficult childhood taught him how to act by "needing to suppress my own emotions and feelings around him [his father] when I was a little boy".
 He has described himself as having been a voracious reader as a child, particularly of The Famous Five series by Enid Blyton.